University of South Carolina Men's Rugby

 Carolina Left to Regroup After Loss to Tennessee

-Columbia, SC - The Men’s Rugby Team at the University of South Carolina hosted the University of Tennessee in what could be described as the SCRC Showdown of the Week.
+Columbia, SC - Carolina Rugby hosted the University of Tennessee in what could be described as the SCRC Showdown of the Week.
 Looking to improve on last Saturday's loss against Louisiana State, the Gamecocks came out strong, determined to turn their season around.
 South Carolina knew a victory over Tennessee would put them back on top in the East and provide some much needed leverage in the standings before their match up with Florida on March 24th.

 At the start, it became quickly obvious that defense would be Carolina’s most important asset.
 The Gamecocks put up a good fight, though Tennessee proved to be persistent and lit up the scoreboard ten minutes into the first half.
 For the next thirty minutes, the Vols scored three more unanswered tries and converted two of them to end the half at 26-0 in Tennessee’s favor.
 The second half was much of the same story as poor defense continued to alleviate any chance of the Gamecocks’ ability to capitalize on plays.
 The highlight of the second half came from sophomore wing Matthew Berenato who scored a try at the fifty-five minute mark.
 Senior fullback Cullen Clair successfully converted it to make the score 40-7 in Tennessee’s favor.
 Unfortunately this would be the only time the Gamecocks’crossed the goal line.